-The ICF can be used in suction, liquid, hotgas and liquid/vapor lines.
-The ICF are available with 4 or 6 function modules.
-The ICF regulates the flow of the medium by modulation or on/off function, depending on function modules installed on the ICF.
+The ICF can be used in suction, liquid, hotgas

+and liquid/vapor lines.
+The ICF is available with 2, 4 or 6 function modules.
+The ICF regulates the flow of the medium by modulation or on/ off function, depending on function modules installed in the ICF.